 In the view of higher layer control and protocol to interwork with 3GPP 5G core network, IKEv2, EAP-5G, IPsec and GRE protocol are referred to IETF specification and modified for interworking.
-And these protocols can be implemented in TEC and ANC of WLAN access network.
+And these protocols can be implemented in TEC of the STA and ANC of WLAN access network.

-NAS signalling to AMF and packet session control to SMF are refered to 3GPP specification and can be implemented in TEC and ANC of WAN access network.
-And WLAN QoS management is referred to IEEE 802.11e and shoud be adapted to support fine granularity of QoS levels.
+NAS signaling to AMF and packet session control to SMF are referred to 3GPP specification and can be implemented in TEC and ANC of WAN access network.
+And WLAN QoS management is referred to IEEE 802.11e and should be adapted to support fine granularity of QoS levels.

 Table 3.
-New signalling to interwork with 3GPP core network
+New signaling to interwork with 3GPP core network